Canon SX40 vs Fujifilm X-S10

 It is notable that the X-S10 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the SX40 does not provide wifi capability.

 The X-S10 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the SX40 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the SX40 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SX40 was succeeded by the Canon SX50.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the SX40 and X-S10 can be found, respectively, in the Canon SX40 Manual (free pdf) or the online Fujifilm X-S10 Manual.

 So what is the bottom line?
 Is the Canon SX40 better than the Fujifilm X-S10 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.